 Pay As You Earn (PAYE) income tax is charged on a tax yearly basis (unlike PRSI and the USC) so your tax credits are averaged out over the tax year.
-It is important to remember that if you take up a job at any stage in the tax year, you can still avail of your full annual allocation of tax credits.
-This is called 'cumulative' tax credits.
+If you take up a job at any stage in the tax year, you can still avail of your full annual allocation of tax credits.
 You cannot carry credits into the next year.
 Income from any source including employment, self-employment, pensions and some social welfare payments will be assessed for tax purposes.